-By Megan Schmitt and Michèle Mazzocco, University of Minnesota
+By Megan Onesti and Michèle Mazzocco, University of Minnesota

 What comes to mind when you think of doing math?
 Do you picture yourself huddled over a desk, racing to finish your multiplication facts?
 Do you imagine helping your child complete homework problems?
 These certainly are examples of doing math but so are many other activities we engage in throughout our day.
 Math is everywhere!